 Treatment Options

-Nicotine patch: Patches can be bought with or without a prescription.
+Nicotine patches: Patches can be bought with or without a prescription.
 This form of NRT gives a measured dose of nicotine through the skin so that you can wean off nicotine by switching to lower-dose patches over the course of weeks.

-Nicotine gum: Nicotine gum is a fast-acting form of replacement that can be bought without a prescription at local pharmacies or supermarkets.
+Nicotine gums: Nicotine gum is a fast-acting form of replacement that can be bought without a prescription at local pharmacies or supermarkets.
 While looking like regular gums, they are not used in the same way.
 Instead, after the initial chewing, the gum is parked under the tongue (or between your gum and cheek) until the tingling stops before you start chewing again.
 The nicotine released by the gum is absorbed through the mucous membrane of the mouth.

 Nicotine lozenges: Unlike gums, lozenges are taken when the craving occurs and rolls around the mouth until they dissolve.
 The nicotine is absorbed through the mouth and slowly released into your body, helping manage cravings.

 Pharmacotherapy: First-line pharmacotherapies for smoking cessation include nicotine replacement therapy (NRT) and Non-nicotinic pharmacological therapy.
 For most people, treatment choice is based on patient preference, with some exceptions for patients with contraindications to certain drugs.
 Non-nicotine medications act by reducing the cravings for nicotine and help with the withdrawal symptoms former smokers get when first quitting smoking.
+In Australia, there are currently two medications available to help people quit smoking: Champix® (brand name for Varenicline tartrate) and Zyban® (brand name for bupropion).

 Nicotine nasal spray: Nicotine nasal spray is only available by prescription.
 This NRT has a rapid action as it delivers nicotine absorbed through the nose directly into the bloodstream.
 It relieves withdrawal symptoms quickly and helps control your nicotine cravings.